-What can sensitivity give you other than lower LOQs?
+What can sensitivity give you other than lower LOQs in food and cannabis testing?

 Sensitivity, at its core, offers flexibility.
-Sensitivity can improve detection confidence, tighten precision, and simplify workflows.
-Once you have the signal, creativity begins.
+It can improve detection confidence, tighten precision, and simplify workflows.
+Further, sensitivity offers the ability to drive Once you have the signal, creativity begins.

-In this webinar, Robert DiLorenzo demonstrates the various advantages of next-level sensitivity using the SCIEX Triple Quad™ 7500 LC-MS/MS System – QTRAP® Ready with multiple contaminant testing case studies.
+In this webinar, Robert DiLorenzo demonstrated the various advantages of next-level sensitivity using the SCIEX Triple Quad™ 7500 LC-MS/MS System – QTRAP® Ready with multiple contaminant testing case studies.
+Topics discussed will include ion statistics, ionization efficiency and selectivity, all with the intent of driving simplified laboratory workflows.

 Learn more about:

-- Ion statistics – Detector technology is reaching a critical sensitivity limit.
-Learn how else can we improve the confidence in distinguishing detecting the real signal from noise
+- Ion statistics – Detector technology is reaching a critical sensitivity limit, but by increasing the total number of ions that reach the detector with a D Jet Ion Guide, we improve the confidence in distinguishing detecting the real signal from noise

-- Selectivity – Now that we have plenty of signal, learn about techniques we can explore to cut the noise
+- Selectivity – Now that we have plenty of signal, we can employ more selective modes of analysis to cut through the noise, such as performing additional stages of fragmentation with MRM3

 Robert DiLorenzo, Staff Scientist – Global Technical Marketing, Food & Beverage, SCIEX